MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/PD-Common-steps.md

 > ![Creating a custom pricing dimensions solution](media/Creation-of-custom-pricing-dimension-solution.png)

-**2. Create custom fields and Options sets in the pricing dimension solution**
+**2. Create custom fields and option sets in the pricing dimension solution**

 Your pricing dimension may be an option set or an entity.
 In either case, create them in your pricing solution.
 Let’s work with an example for this flow.
 In this walkthrough, we will create 3 pricing dimensions for a fictious company called Contoso: